OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-09.md

 ## Joshua 9:3

-But when the inhabitants of Gibeon heard what Joshua had done to Jericho and Ai,
+However, when the inhabitants of Gibeon learned of Joshua's actions towards Jericho and Ai,

 ## Joshua 9:4